Duxter7/GA-English-Notes/IT English 7 (B1).md

 	He doesn't have to sit at a desk because he's an Arab My boss doesn't have to get up at 5 AM
 	I like colleagues very much, bu they don't have to know about this

+---

+You can talk to him if you want to
+You